Lake City defeats K-W girls basketball 66-43

 Megan Mattson chipped in seven points and two assists and also grabbed three rebounds and two steals, and Cera Crouse made the most of her 15 minutes of playing time by scoring six points and grabbing three rebounds.

-Tessa Erlandson chipped in five points and Morgyn Schaefer and Nora Woock each finished with three points to complete the scoring, with Woock also contributing three rebounds.
+Tessa Erlandson added five points and Morgyn Schaefer and Nora Woock each finished with three points to complete the scoring, with Woock also contributing three rebounds.

 The Knights are now 8-13 on the year and 1-9 in the Hiawatha Valley League.
 Their next game will be one of their toughest challenges yet, as they’re set to take on Class 2A’s No. 9-ranked Goodhue Wildcats (19-2 overall, 9-1 Hiawatha Valley League) in Goodhue on Tuesday.
 The Wildcats easily bested the Knights by a score of 72-31 back on Dec.
 10.